oscarchung-lab/ONIOM_QR/README.md

 ONIOM_QR is still in the experimental stage and we do not guarantee it will work flawlessly in all your applications.
 The micro-iteration in ONIOM is not applied, because of the compatibility between DL-FIND and Gaussian, we are working on this.

-This code was first uploaded to https://github.com/oscarchung-lab/ONIOM_QR, and modified here.